Jyväskylä rail accident

-The Jyväskylä rail accident occurred on 6 March 1998 in Jyväskylä, Finland, when the Sr1-driven express train P105 from Turku bound for Joensuu via Pieksämäki derailed.
+The Jyväskylä derailment occurred on 6 March 1998 in Jyväskylä, Finland, when the Sr1-driven express train P105 from Turku bound for Joensuu via Pieksämäki derailed.
 The train left the tracks after coming in too fast on a 35 km/h switch near the station.
-300 people were on board (some sources say 500); the fireman driving the train and nine passengers were killed, and 94 passengers injured.
+300 people were on board (some sources say 500); the engine driver and nine passengers were killed, and 94 passengers injured.

-The investigation found the cause of the accident to be human error when interpreting signals.
+The investigation found the cause of the accident to be human error in interpreting signals.
 The driver of the train was expecting the train to enter the station on another track, which had a higher speed limit of 80 km/h.
 An estimate of the total cost of the accident was 21.5 million FIM (3.6 million euros).

 Chronology of events

 The train had departed Tampere 20 minutes late, but was arriving at Jyväskylä only 10 minutes behind schedule.
-The crew of two drivers had switched seats at Jämsä, with the driver in charge (the engineer) looking out and the secondary driver (or fireman, veturinlämmittäjä) driving the train when it arrived to Jyväskylä.
+The crew of two drivers had switched seats at Jämsä, with the driver in charge (the engineer) looking out and the secondary driver (or fireman, veturinlämmittäjä) driving the train when it arrived in Jyväskylä.
 The fireman was searching for a coffee bag in his personal bag 750 m before the distant signal of Jyväskylä railyard and handed it to the engineer, who then began to brew coffee.